Relative singularity categories I: Auslander resolutions

 It is naturally a coalgebra with comultiplication defined by splitting the tensors.
-Moreover, $\{b_n|n\geq 1\}$ uniquely extends to a differential on $BA$ which makes it a dg coalgebra.
-The \emph{Koszul dual} of $A$ is the graded $k$-dual of $BA$:
+Moreover, $\{b_n|n\geq 1\}$ uniquely extends to a $K$-bilinear differential on $BA$ making it a dg coalgebra over $K$.
+We define the \emph{Koszul dual} of $A$ as the graded $k$-dual of $BA$: